LiviusNL/vault-consul-demo-cluster/README.md

 subnets should be the id of a subnet in one of your AWS VPCs in us-east-1.
 (In theory, you could list multiple subnets and separate with commas, but you only need one.)

+auto_join_tag should be any distinctive string that will be attached to all the Vault/Consul servers as a tag which will be used to automatically join the servers into a Consul cluster.

 If using a public subnet, use the following for elb_internal and public_ip: elb_internal = false public_ip = true